VampireTechnologyLord/TI-Python-Module/README.md

 ### What are the functions `errormsg_type` and `errormsg_range`?
 These methods are just to simplify the writing of Error messages.
 They are not actually implemented in the software.

+### What is the class `__err`?
+Generally Speaken, if anything starts with `__`, you want to be very careful, if you use it.
+This is, because the default convention is, that everything should work fine, without having to use anyting with this anotation at front. `__err.py` is a class that handles all the different Error Messages.
+Do not use it in your actual script.

 ### The function I want to use requires an argument called `self`.
 What does that mean?
 If a function requires an argument called `self`, then it is placed after a class (example, this is wrong btw: `hub.continuous_servo.set_cw(1, 1)`).
 Then, you have to check, if the class needs an argument aswell
 (example: `hub.continuous_servo("OUT 3").set_cw(1, 1)`).
 Then, you should no longer need a `self` argument.